 Don’t forget to take advantage of our cost-effective Family

-ticket offers and save 33% on your travel when you book direct with Hull Trains.
+ticket offers and save up to 33% on your travel when you book direct with Hull Trains.
 Our exclusive, web-only offers do not require a railcard – just book your Family

 ticket direct and we’ll do the rest!